Qualifying near coastal sea service

 1. Qualifying sea service is measured in days spent performing tasks appropriate to the class of certificate to which the sea service applies.

-2. At least half of your sea service must be within five years before your application.
+2. At least half of your sea service must be within the five years before your application.

-3. For Coxswain grade 2 and 1 NC, and Marine engine driver grade 3 near coastal, you must be at least 14 years old when performing sea service.
+3. For Coxswain grade 2 near coastal, Coxswain grade 1 near coastal and Marine engine driver grade 3 near coastal, you must be at least 14 years old when performing sea service.
 For all other certificates of competency you must be at least 16 years old.

 4. A day is a minimum of 7.5 hours.